 Lemon laws do not protect the consumer from purchasing unripe lemons, but perhaps they should.
-When you cut open one of these citrus fruits, you probably expect firm flesh and lots of juice.
+When you cut open one of these citrus fruits, you probably expect firm flesh and lots of juice, but knowing when to pick lemons can have a big impact on the results.
 So anything less spells culinary heartbreak.
-If you have your own lemon tree (Citrus limon spp.), you can forestall disappointment by learning the secrets of picking ripe fruit.
+If you have your own lemon tree (Citrus limon), you can forestall disappointment by learning the secrets of picking ripe fruit.

 A lemon tree in your backyard orchard ensures a ready supply of the juicy citrus.
 Various cultivars of lemon trees are hardy in U.S. Department of Agriculture plant hardiness zones 9 through 10.
-Some of those cultivars, including "Eureka" (Citrus limon "Eureka"), fill the tree with bright fruits almost year round.
-Fruits are not ripe until the color develops, but just because a lemon is a particular shade of yellow does not mean it is ripe.
+Some of those cultivars, including 'Eureka' (Citrus limon 'Eureka'), fill the tree with bright fruits almost year round.
+You can also grow dwarf lemon trees indoors that produce fruit when you pollinate the tree.
+Fruits aren't ripe until the color develops, but just because a lemon is a particular shade of yellow doesn't mean it's ripe.

 From Alaska to California, from France's Basque Country to Mexico's Pacific Coast, Teo Spengler has dug the soil, planted seeds and helped trees, flowers and veggies thrive.
 A professional writer and consummate gardener, Spengler has written about home and garden for Gardening Know How, San Francisco Chronicle, Gardening Guide and Go Banking Rates.
 She earned a BA from U.C.
 Santa Cruz, a law degree from U.C.
 Berkeley's Boalt Hall, and an MA and MFA from San Francisco State.
 She currently divides her life between San Francisco and southwestern France.